Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Numerical Results

-\textit{a) Hessian-free ray-born inversion.} The inversion approach described in section \ref{sec:minimisation_approach} was implemented at 140 discretised frequencies in the range $f \in \left\{0.2, ..., 1.5 \right\} $MHz.
-The image reconstruction was performed from low to high frequencies such that each update of the squared slowness map was computed at two consecutive discretised frequencies using Eq. \ref{eq:sound_speed_update}. ($n \in \left\{1, ..., 70 \right\} $.)
-For each linearisation $n$, the Green's functions $g(\omega,r,e)$, which are included in the residual \eqref{eq:residual}, and the reciprocal Green's functions $g_{\dagger}(\omega,\bx, e)$ and $g_{\dagger}(\omega,\bx,r)$, which are included in the backprojection formula \eqref{eq:sound_speed_update2}, were computed on the forward and backward rays, the rays which are initialised on emitter positions $e$ and receiver positions $r$, respectively.
-The step length was heuristically chosen $\tau = 1.2 \times 10^{-1}$ for all linearisations.
-The major portion of the computational cost for solving each linear problem \eqref{eq:linearised-linearised-subproblem} is ray tracing, because the update direction is obtained in one step using \eqref{eq:sound_speed_update}.
-Therefore, using this inversion approach, the computational cost for solving each linearised subproblem is almost the same as each linearised subproblem in the TOF-based algorithm.
-Note that the total number of linearisations required for reaching an optimal point using this approach was almost five to ten times more than the TOF-based algorithm.
+\textit{a) Hessian-free ray-Born inversion.} The inversion approach described in section \ref{sec:minimisation_approach} was implemented at 180 discretized frequencies in the range $f \in \left\{0.2, ..., 1.72 \right\} $MHz.
+Image reconstruction progressed sequentially from low to high frequencies, with each update of the squared slowness map computed at two consecutive frequencies using Eq. \ref{eq:sound_speed_update} ($n \in \left\{1, ..., 90 \right\} $).
+For each linearization step $n$, the Green's functions $g(\omega,r,e)$ included in the residual \eqref{eq:residual}, and the reciprocal Green's functions $g_{\dagger}(\omega,\bx, e)$ and $g_{\dagger}(\omega,\bx,r)$ included in the backprojection formula \eqref{eq:sound_speed_update2}, were computed along the forward and backward rays, respectively.
+The step length was heuristically chosen as $\tau = 1.2 \times 10^{-1}$ for all linearization steps.